 Silhouetted against cloudy winter skies, fragrant Witch Hazels, Hammamelis, burst with red, orange or yellow blossoms that look like sizzling fireworks.
 They are large deciduous shrubs or small trees and produce their flowers on bare stems during the winter, after their leaves have fallen.
 Yellow, orange, or red flowers are fragrant in varying degrees.
 Easy to grow and problem-free, Witch Hazels thrive in full sun.
 Fall colors of red, orange, and/or gold are a bonus!

-Sarcococca, also known as Himalayan Sweet Box, has three species with fragrant, white flowers borne in February/March.
+Sarcococca, also known as Sweet Box, has three species with fragrant, white flowers borne in February/March.
 All are evergreen and shade-loving.
 They are drought tolerant once established, and can take partial sun, but not full sun.
-Flowers are followed by black berries.
+Flowers are followed by black or red berries.